• Skip to main content

 • Spray the waffle maker with nonstick spray or brush with coconut oil.
 Cook according to the direction for your waffle maker.

-• Serve with some butter and either my homemade Raspberry Sauce, Strawberry Sauce or your favorite sugar-free syrup (I useChoc-Zero Maple Pecan).
+• Serve with some butter and either my homemade Raspberry Sauce, Strawberry Sauce or your favorite sugar-free maple syrup.
 These can be frozen and just heat them up in the toaster.

 I used a Belgium Waffle Maker and was able to get 6 waffles, but you can use a regular waffle maker and might be able to get more.
 Adjust the macros accordingly.